INDEPENDENTS IN CYBERSPACE

 This outstanding site (http://us.imdb.com) demonstrates the potential of on-line information resources.
 It is a unique database that includes the titles of approximately 150,000 films and 9,000 television series, and the names of more than 580,000 individuals, from actors to cinematographers.
 It contains a rich diversity of cross-referenced information, including extensive cast and crew credits, filmographies and biographies, awards, ratings, key technical facts and plot summaries.

 The Internet Movie Database demonstrates how well an open, non-hierarchical model is suited to pooling information on the Web.
 The Database depends on a team of coordinators and countless contributors around the world.
 Users are encouraged to submit information when they find any gaps or errors; once a coordinator okays this information, it is added to the Database.
 Not only is it available on-line, round-the-clock, but it is also possible to download the complete database and run it on a home computer.
-And "It’s all free - no charge whatsoever."
+And "Its all free - no charge whatsoever."

 The Database has been on the Internet for over eight years and on the Web for more than five years.
 It utilizes the strengths of the Web (linked data, searchability, minimal distribution costs) to achieve something that would be impossible or unaffordable in book or CD-ROM form.